- Xfinity Prepaid Internet is available in all Xfinity service areas

 How fast is Xfinity Prepaid Internet?

 Here’s where Xfinity Prepaid Internet loses a bit of its appeal.
 The service only offers download speeds up to 50 Mbps and upload speeds up to 10 Mbps.
 These speeds are lower than most standard Xfinity plans.

 What can you do with Xfinity Prepaid Internet?

 Download speeds of 50 Mbps are best for browsing the web and social media, sending emails and streaming a show or movie in standard definition.
 Upload speeds of 10 Mbps are good enough to upload images to social media and support video conferencing or online learning for 1-2 devices.

 Keep in mind that Wi-Fi speeds are often much slower than a wired connection, so the Xfinity Prepaid Internet Wi-Fi download speeds you get will likely fall below 25 Mbps.
 For this reason, we wouldn’t recommend Xfinity Prepaid Internet for streaming services or online gaming, especially if you plan to connect multiple devices over Wi-Fi.

 So is it worth the money?

 Considering the many internet options available out there, probably not.

-At around $45/mo. for 50 Mbps, cost per Mbps (an estimate of how much speed you get for the price) with Xfinity Prepaid Internet is around $1.11.
+At around $45/mo. for 50 Mbps, the cost per Mbps (an estimate of how much speed you get for the price) with Xfinity Prepaid Internet is around $0.90.

-For comparison, the lowest-priced Xfinity plan, Xfinity Performance Starter, comes with 50 Mbps for around $20/mo.
-That’s a cost per Mbps of $0.40, less than half the cost per Mbps of the prepaid service.
+For comparison, one of the lowest-priced Xfinity plans, Xfinity Connect Internet, comes with 75 Mbps for around $30/mo.
+That’s a cost per Mbps of $0.40, which is significantly less than the prepaid service.

 As you get into higher-tiered plans with Xfinity or other providers, the cost per Mbps will likely dip even further.
 Some plans come in at less than a dime per Mbps, which is a significantly better value than you’d get with Xfinity Prepaid Internet.